GRAPHIC-Summer of angst as bond yields surge and global stocks wobble

 Aug 21 (Reuters) - Cracks are forming in a global stocks rally, with surging bond yields, rising energy prices and intensified worries over China’s economy among the factors sapping investors’ risk appetite following months of gains in equity markets.

-The MSCI All Country World Index .MIWD00000PUS is down nearly 6% from its recent highs, though still up 10% for the year.
+The MSCI All Country World Index .MIWD00000PUS was down nearly 6% from its recent highs as of Friday's close, though still up 10% for the year.
 The S&P 500 .SPX is down about 5% this month, as is Europe's STOXX 600 .STOXX.
-Japan’s Nikkei .N225 has slid just over 5%.
+Japan’s Nikkei .N225 has slid by around 5%.

 Here are five corners of the market investors are paying particularly close to attention to: